mysuf/videojs-ima-player/README.md

 ```

 ## Playlist, quality switcher, etc.
-If player source is changed, it reinitialize IMA SDK and play ads again.
+If content player's source is changed, it reinitialize IMA SDK and play ads again.
 To prevent this behaviour (i.e. switching quality),
 you have to set ``player.ads.contentSrc="new-source.mp4"`` before calling ``player.src("new-source.mp4")``.

 ## Methods (bound to player.ima)